angular/angular/aio/content/guide/lifecycle-hooks.md

 <code-example path="lifecycle-hooks/src/app/spy.directive.ts" region="spy-directive" header="src/app/spy.directive.ts"></code-example>

-You can apply the spy to any native or component element, and see that it is initialized and destroyed at the same time as that element.
+Apply the spy to any built-in or component element, and see that it is initialized and destroyed at the same time as that element.
 Here it is attached to the repeated hero `<div>`: